-Guidance: This indicator evaluates company disclosure of data on the number of instances it has removed content or restricted restricted users' access due to violations of the company's terms of service.
+This indicator evaluates company disclosure of data on the number of instances it has removed content or restricted users' access due to violations of the company's terms of service.
 Publicizing this data will provide the public with a more accurate view of the content removal ecosystem as well as companies' own role in content removal.
-We expect companies to regularly publish data about their own decisions to remove content, and in a format that can be exported as a structured data file.
+Companies can only receive full credit on this indicator if they provide evidence that they clearly disclose and regularly publish data about their decisions to remove content.
+This information should be published at least once a year and in a structured data file.